Polydipsia and Polyuria in Dogs

 Causes of Increased Thirst and Urination in Dogs

 The primary causes of polydipsia and polyuria include congenital abnormalities, and those associated with renal failure.
 Congenital diseases can include diabetes, a decrease in steroid production by the adrenal glands, and some rare psychological disorders.
-Kidney diseases, meanwhil, can be congenitally based, or can be linked to tumors, increased steroid production, increased thyroid hormone levels, and electrolyte or hormonal disorders.
+Kidney diseases, meanwhile, can be congenitally based, or can be linked to tumors, increased steroid production, increased thyroid hormone levels, and electrolyte or hormonal disorders.

 Other potential factors behind polydipsia and polyuria are low protein diets, medications that are prescribed for removing excess fluid from the body (diuretics), and age.
 The younger and more active a dog is, the more likely it is that it will have intermittent increases in thirst and urination.

 Your veterinarian will examine your dog to determine the true levels of thirst and urination by measuring water intake and urination output.
 A baseline of normal fluid levels (hydration) and normal urination will be established for comparison, and an evaluation will be performed to ensure that the increased thirst and urination are not signs of a more serious medical condition.

 Standard tests will include a complete blood count (CBC), a urinalysis, and X-ray imaging to rule out or confirm any issues with the kidney (renal) system, the adrenal system, and the reproductive systems.